Gelfand-Tsetlin modules: canonicity and calculations: Gelfand-Tsetlin modules

 \subsection{Canonical modules}

 Consider $\gamma\in \MaxSpec(\Gamma)_{\chi}$ with $\Bi=\Bi(\gamma)$ the corresponding idempotent in $\tT$; if $\gamma$ is non-integral, we have a sequence of words $\Bi^{(\bar{a})}$, one for each $\bar{a}\in \bbC/\Z$.
-Early, Mazorchuk and Vishnyakova define a {\bf canonical module} $N(\gamma)$ as follows: let $N'(\gamma)$ be the submodule generated $\mathrm{ev}_\gamma$ as an element of the (full) dual space $\Gamma^*$, and $N(\gamma)$ its unique simple quotient.
+Early, Mazorchuk and Vishnyakova define a {\bf canonical module} $N(\gamma)$ as follows: Let $N'(\gamma)$ be the submodule generated $\mathrm{ev}_\gamma$ as an element of the (full) dual space $\Gamma^*$, and $N(\gamma)$ its unique simple quotient.
 As defined in \cite{EMV}, this module is a right module, so we will find it more convenient to work with its restricted dual $C(\gamma)$, which is a left module.
 We can realize $C(\gamma)$ by considering the representation of the category $\mathcal{C}$ on the completed polynomial rings $\widehat{\Gamma}_{\gamma'}$, letting $C'(\gamma)$ be the submodule generated by $\widehat{\Gamma}_{\gamma}$ and $C(\gamma)$ its unique simple quotient as a topological module over $\mathcal{C}$.

 \begin{remark} The reader may recall that for $\tT$, we defined a {\it left} module $N(\Bi)$ which is dual to $C(\Bi)$; here, we used an anti-automorphism of $\tT$ to switch between right and left modules.
 An obvious question is whether there is a compatible duality on the category of Gelfand-Tsetlin modules.
 The usual duality on Lie algebra modules induced by the anti-automorphism $X\mapsto -X$ is obviously unsuitable since it switches highest and lowest weight modules.
-The anti-automorphism $X\mapsto X^T$ is compatible with the inclusion $\mathfrak{gl}_k\hookrightarrow \mathfrak{gl}_n$ and acts by the identity on $\Gamma$, and so if we define the contragredient $M^*$ using this anti-automorphism has the property that $\Wei_{\gamma}(M)^*=\Wei_{\gamma}(M^*)$ for all modules $M$.
+The anti-automorphism $X\mapsto X^T$ is compatible with the inclusion $\mathfrak{gl}_k\hookrightarrow \mathfrak{gl}_n$ and acts by the identity on $\Gamma$.
+Thus, if we define the contragredient $M^*$ using this anti-automorphism, it will have the property that $\Wei_{\gamma}(M)^*=\Wei_{\gamma}(M^*)$ for all modules $M$.
 This allows us to define the left module version of $N(\gamma)$, which is non-canonically isomorphic to $C(\gamma)$.

-Note that while we have not carefully verified that this contragredient matches the one we defined by $\tT$-modules, it seems virtually certain that this is indeed the case. \end{remark}
+Note that while we have not carefully verified that this contragredient matches the one we defined for $\tT$-modules, it seems virtually certain that this is indeed the case. \end{remark}